oveas/OMI/readme.txt

 Installation instructions
 -------------------------
-To install OMI, download one of the distributions: either the ZIP file (download in BINary format) or the COM file (download in ASCII format).
+To install OMI, download the ZIP distribution in BINary format.
 Also, download OMI$INSTALL.COM in ASCII format.

 Next, set default to the directory where the installation